Where to Stay in Chicago - A Local's Neighborhood Guide

 Where to stay

-Marriott Marquis Chicago: Those looking to conduct business at McCormick Place, yet still leave time for some museum sightseeing, should look no further than this 4-star beauty located steps from McCormick Place, Wintrust Area, and Soldier Field.
-If you’re here for work, see if your boss will let you rent out the eye-popping rooftop event space Level 33 to impress clients.
-Call it a work expense. $380 USD per night.
+Marriott Marquis Chicago - Anyone in town for business at McCormick Place, yet still wanting to leave time for some museum sightseeing, should look no further than this 4-star beauty located steps from Wintrust Arena and Soldier Field.
+If you’re here for work, see if your boss will let you rent out the eye-popping rooftop event space, Level 33, to impress clients.
+Call it a work expense. $380-500 USD per night.

-Hilton Chicago: Opened in 1927 in a spectacular downtown location across from Grant Park, this versatile 1,544-room hotel is a top choice for anyone ranging from business travelers to Lollapalooza revelers.
+Hilton Chicago - Opened in 1927 in a spectacular downtown location across from Grant Park, this versatile 1,544-room hotel is a top choice for anyone from business travelers to Lollapalooza revelers.
 Basic rooms are nothing to write home about, but the slight upgrade to a lakeside view room is well worth it. $260 USD per night.